Greetings from Vermont!

 ā˜… Lab Recruitment ā˜…

-If these topics excite you, please reach out to me directly at schevali [at] uvm.edu for more information.
+In the fall of 2023, I launched my lab at UVM.
+I’m looking to build and maintain a strong team of fully funded mathematical innovators who are passionate about solving real-world (i) power grid, (ii) network optimization, and (iii) ML verification problems.
+If these topics excite you, reach out to me at schevali [at] uvm.edu.
 In your email, please include your CV along with a short explanation about why you are interested in doing a PhD in electrical engineering.

 Education